Leoleojames1/ollama_agent_roll_cage/README.md

 - /generate image -> "prompt" -> generate image with custom LORA model
 - /generate video -> "prompt" -> generate video with custom SORA model
 - /lock -> password lock current agent configuration
+- /smart listen -> listen to the conversation between 2 people, record history, only trigger a response when the most likely human response would occur, i, e, talk short, give human like responses, yet still retain the knowledge of llama3.
+While 2 users converse, llama3 model learns the conversation flow, and know when stepping in for moderation, fact checking, search results, live in a heated debate where one would want to know the true nature of scientific data, historical data, language data, and all data in the moment of live conversation with agent roll cage
+- /moderator -> make roll cage a conversation moderator for 2 different people having a conersation always listing and processing thoughts but never responding until "/yo llama what do you think about that" is asked after activating /moderator.
+- /yo llama what do you think about that -> llama3 response for the /moderator chat history as a mediator between 2 people.
 - /yo llama pull that up -> a copy of jamie from joe rogan using C3PO voice clone audio reference w/ google api search finds: youtube clips, wiki pedia google results, and explains the point, also screen shares macros with keyboard and/or google youtube wiki search browser. preferably with macro moves for opening complex task and managing operations.

 ## Optimization Plans: